Managing any business is not easy, but owning an independent pharmacy can even be more demanding.

 Adapting to a digital world

 Staying up-to-date is critical for pharmacies trying to compete in a digital world.
 Now that the healthcare industry as a whole is facing digital transformation, many community and independent pharmacies struggle to implement new technologies and offerings, especially with the small budget they have.

 According to URAC’s 2018 industry insight report, software solutions can reduce dispensing errors, boost medication adherence, and increase day-to-day quality assurance and efficiency.

 Your pharmacy can make the most of innovative solutions by investing in technology that best suits your needs and business goals.
 Small changes, such as a pharmacy mobile app, online refill options, or an updated IVR system can help you reach more patients digitally and provide the same level of service as big-box stores.

 Fewer leads from healthcare providers during COVID-19

 The US unemployment rate rose above 14% in April, and while it has decreased by nearly half this month, millions of workers have lost access to employer-provided medical insurance.
-As more healthcare costs fall on patients, mounting financial pressure has caused many to opt-out of routine and emergency visits.
-This trickle-down effect results in fewer insurance provider and doctor referrals to local pharmacies.
+As more healthcare costs fall on patients, mounting financial pressure has caused many to opt out of routine and emergency visits.
+This trickle-down effect results in fewer insurance providers and doctor referrals to local pharmacies.